1996 - One Nation, Volume 2 (Second sessions)

 (Special thanks to Bomb1st members Filla and Dominator for samples credits)

-02. Toss It Up (Remix) feat.
+02. Toss It Up (No Diss Remix) feat.
 Danny Boy, Aaron Hall, K-Ci & Jojo / Dr. Dre REMIXED By Demetrius Shipp & Reggie Moore

-• 1996/05 (?) - 07/25 (new mix).
-Released in Greatest Hits (1998, Death Row) with 2Pac's second verse added.
-The fact that this mix exist without a second verse could justify the idea of an early first version, Aaron Hall's version, in June, then remixed due to the legal demand by Blackstreet in July to not using the Dre beat.
-Aaron Hall explained that Teddy Riley asked to record "No Diggity" with Guy but he refused - an explanation would be that he already recorded on that beat with 2Pac and Death Row.
+• 1996/07/06 (?) - 07/25 (?) (new mix).
+Released in Greatest Hits (1998, Death Row) with a 2Pac's second verse added.
+The fact this remix exists without the second verse could justify the idea of an early version, recorded in early July (the 6th of July, known REEL date reversed), initially aimed for Aaron Hall's project or - why not - for One Nation album (being from the Bronx, it would be another East-West song).
+Then it was remixed due to the legal demand by Blackstreet in late July to not use the Dre beat.
+Aaron Hall explained that he refused to reform Guy with Teddy Riley and to record the song "No Diggity" with them.
+Maybe he heard the song and after that decided to record his version with Death Row.
+Aaron Hall could also have given a chorus to the remix of "There U Go", around the same time, for Immortalz album.

 • Samples :